oheyadam/Home/README.md

 ## How Do I Navigate This Project?

 Home relies on [Gradle Convention Plugins](https://docs.gradle.org/current/samples/sample_convention_plugins.html) to make it easy to add new modules.
-It's heavily inspired by [this](https://developer.squareup.com/blog/herding-elephants/) blog post.
 You can start in the `build-logic` module to see how this works.

 The `core-common` module has some shared functionality that can be used across the app, `core-model` is where the domain models live, `core-network` is where all the Remote data plumbing lives.